 Oh boy, this is a big one.
 A lot of bright people already struggle with human empathy.
 It’s a factor in the autism spectrum, but that doesn’t mean we can’t try.
 Also, restricting your networking to online channels pretty much eliminates any chance of engaging in an empathetic way.
 Trust us— the scope for empathy that’s available when you meet people face to face can really help when it comes to fostering and strengthening professional relationships.

 At the end of the phone, an email chain or chatbot, users can easily become so frustrated that they give up trying to get an issue addressed.
 Frequently, the frustration stems from them feeling as if they’re simply not being heard, whether that is because the programmatic support flow doesn’t fit their needs or they’re on hold for what seems like hours.
+That is why updated chatbots and other communication technology software need to be constantly checked and ran through, so businesses can see what customers are dealing with.
+Implementing an NLP program, from companies such as Rasa, can help chatbots understand users and make a more natural communicative language happen to assist customers.

 Meet someone in person, so they can see your eyes, read your face and witness first-hand the fact that you actually listen and are taking a keen interest.
 That same person’s gut-wrenching frustration can be completely eliminated.
 The fact that you seem to care and even appreciate how their problem affects them can be the difference between getting bad PR and gaining a devoted client.